-Accrued unused vacation and acquisition vacation carry over hours will not be paid at termination.
+Accrued unused vacation hours will not be paid at termination.

-The Employer is responsible for providing adequate opportunity for employees to take their vacation annually.
+The Employer will make all reasonable efforts to provide adequate opportunity for employees to take their vacation annually.
 The Employer reserves the right to approve/grant vacation time to meet the needs of the business.
 Previously approved vacation time may be cancelled during the resignation period, or at any time based on work needs, staffing requirements, or patient/resident needs.

-SECTION 16.3.7 VACATION CARRY-OVER PROVISIONS
+SECTION 16.3.7 VACATION AND MAXIMUM BALANCE CARRY-OVER PROVISIONS

-Unused vacation time will carry over from one anniversary year to the next, up to a maximum balance that does not exceed the annual accrual.
-No additional accrual will occur until vacation time is taken and the balance is below the maximum level.
+Unused vacation time will carry over from one anniversary year to the next, up to maximum a balance that does not exceed the annual accrual.
+When an employee's accrual reaches their maximum balance, no additional accrual will occur until vacation time is taken and the employee's balance is below the maximum level.